Breast Cancer Awareness Month Donations and Tax Deductions (1440 × 600 px)

 Read the Article

 While making donations to the community is a reward in and of itself, it can also benefit your taxes.
-If you volunteer, give cash or non-cash items to a 501(c)(3) organization, your donation may be a tax-deductible charitable contribution.
+If you volunteer and give cash or non-cash items to a 501(c)(3) organization, your donation may be a tax-deductible charitable contribution

 Typically if you make a charitable donation to a qualified charity, you can deduct the contribution if you are able to itemize your deductions.
-Usually if you take the standard deduction you would not be able to deduct charitable donations; however, the CARES Act, allowed for charitable deduction on your 2020 taxes for cash donations made up to $300.
-Starting in tax year 2021, this amount is up to $600 per tax return for those filing married filing jointly and $300 for other filing statuses.
-If you are one of the close to 90% of taxpayers that now claims the standard deduction under tax reform you can take a charitable tax deduction even if you don’t itemize your deductions.
+If you take the standard deduction, you will not be able to deduct charitable donations.
+For tax years 2020 and 2021, under the CARES Act, you were allowed to claim cash donations up to $300 and $600, respectively, even if you didn’t itemize your deductions…

 Your Donations Make a Difference